aurora-opensource/xviz/docs/protocol-schema/declarative-ui.md

 ```
 components:
+  - type: plot
+    title: Some Other Streams vs Some Stream
+    description: The change in some streams as a function of the other one
-  - independent_variable: /some/stream
+    independentVariable: /some/stream
-    dependent_variables:
+    dependentVariables:
     - /some/other_stream
     - /some/second_other_stream
-    description: The change in some streams as a function of the other one
-    independent_variable: /some/stream
-    title: Some Other Streams vs Some Stream
-    type: plot
 ```

 ### Video